 What Are The Health Benefits Of Drinking Tea From Jian Ware?

 When we think of the health benefits of drinking tea, we rarely consider the tea utensils to be a part of those benefits.
-In fact, it is all the components of tea which make it good for our health.
+In fact, it is all the components of tea that make it good for our health.

 There is a Chinese saying: "Water is the mother of tea and teaware is the father of tea."

-They are indeed, inseparable.
+They are indeed inseparable.

 You could try a small experiment at home to see the benefits first-hand.
-Brew the same tea and pour some in both a Jian Zhan tea cup and a regular porcelain teacup.
+Brew the same tea and pour some into both a Jian Zhan tea cup and a regular porcelain teacup.
 Sip them side by side and notice the difference of taste, mouthfeel, and aroma.
 Due to their heat-conserving properties, the Jianzhan bowls are particularly well-suited to higher-temperature teas, such as oolongs and Pu-erh, where heat retention is beneficial.